Tornquist/tornquist.github.io/_projects/06_uplink.md

 to build a tool that would allow small athletic programs to create and build social media programs like the larger programs with dedicated staff.

-At Purdue, he sat in the pressbox and would receive feeds of photos from photographers on the field.
+At Purdue, Matt sat in the pressbox during games and would receive feeds of photos from photographers on the field.
 These images would be fed into templates he had designed during the week and would then be sent out for sharing on Twitter and Instagram.
 The work Matt was doing with his team created high quality social media graphics.

 Not every program has the resources to do that, and even at universities with resources, the smaller sports rarely receive the same treatment as football and